 - Educate and learn: Share your experiences freely.

 How these principles translate to practices is part of the work we do.
 An ongoing effort.

 Three practices are key to the software that Social Coding practitioners strive to deliver:

 - Evolve the commons: Contribute to the common good.

 - Monitor externalities: Carefully weigh your impact.

-The Delightful Project bringes together a set of curated lists of the most delightful FOSS, Open Science and Open Data for other people to discover and enjoy.
+The Delightful Project brings together a set of curated lists of the most delightful FOSS, Open Science and Open Data resources for other people to discover and enjoy.
 Anyone is free to host their own list on a theme of their interest, and become part of the project.

 This website is crowdsourced.
 It can ALWAYS be improved.
 Contribute your thoughts.